fuqianz/cookie-jar/README.md

 # cookie-jar
 Server: Simulation of a server vulnerable to session hijacking via cookie interception.
+There are 100 possible cookies in the system.